Language selection

 Managing for gender equality outcomes:

-• A Gender Equality Strategy (GES) is drafted, completed and/or validated and informed by baseline studies that require sex-age disaggregated data and analysis.
+• A Gender Equality Strategy (GES) is drafted, completed and/or validated and informed by baseline studies that require analysis and data disaggregated by sex, age and, where feasible, other relevant identity factors.

 • Women and girls are consulted and involved in the elaboration of the PIP and GES.